-- You learn a lot - Volunteers learn things like hidden talents that may change your view on yourself worth, learn about the functions and operation of our government and the Center of Concern and the Community.
+- You learn a lot – Volunteers learn things like hidden talents that may change your view on your self-worth, learn about the functions and operation of our government, the Center of Concern, and the community.

-- You get a chance to give back - to support community resources that they use themselves or those benefit people they care about.
+- You get a chance to give back – Supporting your community ensures resources are being used to benefit the people you care about.